 Frequently asked questions

 Nothing.
 When you send an international bank transfer, your bank is sending your money as a telegraphic transfer.
-Wire transfer is another name for this and is more often used in the US, whereas telegraphic transfer is more often used in Singapore, Australia, New Zealand and the UK.
+Wire transfer is another name for this and is more often used in the US, whereas telegraphic transfer is more often used in Australia, New Zealand, Ireland and the UK.

 No. Telegraphic transfers will typically take several days.
-If you want a fast transfer, you can send money overseas instantly and more affordably if you use a cash transfer service.
-In fact, most banks in Singapore now offer same-day remittance services to major countries at considerably lower fees than telegraphic transfers.
+If you want a fast transfer, you can send money overseas instantly and more cheaply if you use a cash transfer service.

 Telegraphic transfers will generally take from 3 to 10 business days to arrive, depending on where you’re sending money to and from, which currencies you’re sending and which bank you and the recipient are customers of.